AngeloMateus/FileScout/Readme.md

 #### - File actions

-`R` rename the selected file
+`r` rename the selected file

-`N` creates a new file
+`n` creates a new file

-`F` creates a new folder
+`N` creates a new folder

-`D` deletes a file or folder
+`d` deletes a file or folder

+`c` adds a file or folder to the selection list

+`p` paste all files in current directory and clear selection list

 #### - Other Buttons

 `TAB` by default opens a new cmd window.

-`ENTER` or 'L' Opens the file with the recomended application.
+`ENTER` or `L` Opens the file with the recomended application.

+`s` to view selection list